LaurentRisser/Laurent-Risser/index.md

 • Excellent analytical and problem-solving skills
 • Bilingual English and French

+This portfolio is a compilation of projects which I created for data analysis or for exploration of machine learning algorithms.

+You can connect with my on LinkedIn [here](https://www.linkedin.com/in/risserl/)

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for